Elon Musk's Tesla Roadster: Background

 In March 2017, SpaceX's founder, Elon Musk, said that because the launch of the new Falcon Heavy vehicle was risky, it would carry the "silliest thing we can imagine".

-In June 2017, one of his Twitter followers suggested that the silly thing be a Tesla Model S, to which Musk replied "Suggestions welcome!".
-In December 2017 he announced that the payload would be his personal "midnight cherry Tesla Roadster".
+In June 2017, one of his Twitter followers suggested that the silly thing be a Tesla Model S, to which Musk replied: "Suggestions welcome!"

+In December 2017, Musk announced that the payload would be his personal "midnight cherry Tesla Roadster".

 One of the test flight objectives was to demonstrate that the new rocket could carry a payload as far as the orbit of Mars.
-NASA had declined SpaceX's offer to carry whatever payload they wanted and the Roadster was a backup option.
+NASA deputy administrator Lori Garver stated that SpaceX had "offered free launches to NASA, Air Force etc. but got no takers", and that "the Tesla gimmick was the backup".

 The Roadster is the first standard roadworthy vehicle sent into space, following several special-purpose lunar and Mars rovers.

 Roadster as payload

 The car was permanently mounted on the rocket in an inclined position above the payload adapter.
 Tubular structures were added to mount front and side cameras.
 Photos of the car prior to payload encapsulation were released.

 Positioned in the driver's seat is "Starman", a full-scale human mannequin clad in a SpaceX pressure spacesuit.
 It was placed with the right hand on the steering wheel and the left elbow resting on the open window sill.
 The mannequin was named after the David Bowie song "Starman", and the car's sound system was set before launch to continuously loop the Bowie song "Space Oddity".

-There is a copy of Douglas Adams' novel The Hitchhiker's Guide to the Galaxy in the glovebox, along with references to the book in the form of a towel and a sign on the dashboard that reads "DON'T PANIC!".
+A copy of Douglas Adams' novel The Hitchhiker's Guide to the Galaxy is in the glove box, along with references to the book in the form of a towel and a sign on the dashboard that reads "DON'T PANIC!".

 A Hot Wheels miniature Roadster with a miniature Starman is mounted on the dashboard.
 A plaque bearing the names of the employees who worked on the project is placed underneath the car, and a message on the vehicle's circuit board reads "Made on Earth by humans".
-The car also carries a copy of Isaac Asimov's Foundation trilogy on a 5D optical disc, a proof of concept for high-density long-lasting data storage, donated to Musk by the Arch Mission Foundation.
+The car carries a copy of Isaac Asimov's Foundation trilogy on a 5D optical disc, a proof of concept for high-density long-lasting data storage, donated to Musk by the Arch Mission Foundation.